Independent Broad-based Anti-corruption Commission

 The Independent Broad-based Anti-corruption Commission (IBAC) is a statutory authority established by the Independent Broad-based

-IBAC has The authority of a court or tribunal to hear matters brought before it, based on some factor such as area or law, amount of money claimed, or geographic area. to investigate corruption, and the conduct and misconduct of police officers.
+IBAC has jurisdiction to investigate corruption, and the conduct and misconduct of police officers.
 However, the majority of police misconduct complaints received by IBAC are referred back to Victoria Police for investigation.